SahinTiryaki/Face_Verification/README.md

 ## Description
 I use pre-trained FaceNet network that is Siamese Network.
 After getting pre-processed face image, FaceNet extract 128x1 dimensional feature vector called embedding.
-After pre-process the incoming image and extract the embedding, we compare the embedding of incoming images .
+After pre-process the incoming image and extract the embedding, I compare the embedding of incoming images .
 If I the threshold value is exceeded , I label the user is the correct person and verification is successful.

 ## Dependencies